oracle/weblogic-kubernetes-operator/site/apache.md

 ### Use the default plugin WL module configuration

 By default, the Apache Docker image supports a simple WebLogic server proxy plugin configuration for a single WebLogic domain with an admin server and a cluster.
 The `create-weblogic-domain.sh` script automatically customizes the default behavior based on your domain configuration.
 The default setting only supports the type of load balancing that uses the root path ("/").
-You can further customize the root path of the load balancer withloadBalancerAppPrepath property in the `create-weblogic-domain-inputs.yaml` file.
+You can further customize the root path of the load balancer with `loadBalancerAppPrepath` property in the `create-weblogic-domain-inputs.yaml` file.

 ```